ocattau/ocattau.github.io/_posts/2022-03-01-MarchGoals.md

 - [x] order 1 more CS kit
 - [ ] keep testing flourescent scope
 - [x] optimize CS protocol for reducing pipette tips
+- [ ] Run BSA and CS on 72 of Matt's samples

 ## Computational Work
 - [ ] do WSGNA analysis on geoduck transciptome project